pedrogomes107/react-portofolio-v3/README.md

 # React Portofolio v3

-Build and deploy a responsive React Portfolio Website with a light & dark mode, a cartoon hero image of me generated with AI.
+Responsive React Portfolio Website with a light & dark mode, a cartoon hero image of me generated with AI.

 ## Demo: